tarantool/doc/doc/reference/reference_lua/net_box.rst

         Alternatively the client could check for "out-of-band" messages from the server by calling ``pairs()`` in a loop -- see :ref:`box.session.push() <box_session-push>`.

+        A user would say ``future:discard()`` to make a connection forget about the response -- if a response for a discarded object is received then it will be ignored, so that the size of the requests table will be reduced and other requests will be faster.

         **Example:**

         .. code-block:: lua